-Indoor seating in green counties is allowed but not required for restaurant, retail dispenser and hotel licensees.
+Indoor seating in all counties is allowed but not required for restaurant, retail dispenser and hotel licensees.
 Seating is subject to maximum occupancy limits to be determined by using the most restrictive number when comparing Method 1 against Method 2 in the Governor's additional guidance for businesses in the restaurant industry.
-Under Method 1, if there is a known fire code capacity number, the licensee should calculate 25% of that number and compare the result against the number in Method 2.
-If there is no known fire code capacity number, the licensee must use the 25 persons per 1,000 square feet calculation for Method 1 and compare the result against the number in Method 2.
+Beginning September 21, 2020, the percentage to be used will depend on whether the licensee has chosen to self-certify that they are complying with all public health safety guidelines and orders.
+Under Method 1, for those who will not be self-certifying, if there is a known fire code capacity number, the licensee should calculate 25% of that number and compare the result against the number in Method 2.
+While all indoor locations should have a fire code capacity number, if there is no known fire code capacity number for an outdoor dining area, the licensee must use the 25 persons per 1,000 square feet calculation for Method 1.
+For those licensees that choose to self-certify, the licensee should, beginning September 21, 2020, calculate 50% of the known fire code capacity number and compare the result against the number in Method 2.